Leigh and Penshurst walk

-- The Streatfeild family sold the buildings of Chiddingstone village to the National Trust in 1939.
-As a consequence it remains largely unspoilt and has been used as a location in period films, eg. A Room with a View.
+- Chiddingstone remains largely unspoilt because the Streatfeild family sold many of the buildings to the National Trust in 1939.
+It has been used as a location in period films such as A Room with a View.

 - St Mary, Chiddingstone contains many memorials to the Streatfeild family.
 On display is a Vinegar Bible of 1717, so called because in St Luke's Gospel, Chapter 20, “The parable of the vineyard” is written as “The parable of the vinegar”!

-- The Chiding Stone is a large sandstone boulder after which the village is named.
-Nagging wives or wrongdoers were supposedly brought here and told off (chided) by the other villagers.
+- The Chiding Stone is a large sandstone boulder where wrongdoers were supposedly told off (chided) by the other villagers.

-- The buildings at Larkin's Farm include Larkin's Brewery, which was established in 1986 and moved to the family's farm a few years later.
+- Larkin's Brewery was established in 1986 and moved to the family's farm a few years later.
 Chiddingstone Cider is also produced here.

-- The Eden Valley Walk runs for 24 km, linking the Vanguard Way to the west of Edenbridge with the Wealdway in Tonbridge.
-At its eastern end much of the route is actually alongside the River Medway, whereas there are only short stretches with convenient rights of way close to the River Eden.
+- The Eden Valley Walk runs for 24 km, linking the Vanguard Way to the west of Edenbridge with the Wealdway and the Medway Valley Walk in Tonbridge.
+There are few rights of way alongside the River Eden itself and from Penshurst much of the route actually follows the River Medway.

 - The Straight Mile was dug in 1830, an unsuccessful attempt to straighten out the meanders of the River Medway.
 The canal never filled with water and the project was abandoned.